oci-hpc/oci-hpc-runbook-StarCCM/README.md

 Review the informations and click on <img src="https://github.com/oci-hpc/oci-hpc-runbook-shared/blob/master/images/create.png" height="20">

+## Run the stack

-Now that your stack is created, you can apply the terraform commands.
+Now that your stack is created, you can run jobs.

 Select the stack that you created.
 In the "Terraform Actions" dropdown menu <img src="https://github.com/oci-hpc/oci-hpc-runbook-shared/blob/master/images/tf_actions.png" height="20">, run terraform apply to launch the cluster and terraform destroy to delete it.

-Once you have done this step, everything else in this runbook will be done except for the [download and instalation of the software](#installing-star-ccm).
+Once you have done this step, everything else in this runbook will be done except for [the download and instalation of the software](#installing-star-ccm).

 # Deployment through Terraform Script
 ## Terraform Installation